IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/2-docker.md

 # Lab 2 - Running the Java Microservice locally

+_Note:_ If you are not a developer, you can directly jump into [lab 4 - Deploying to OpenShift](4-openshift.md).

 In this workshop we create a microservice that has been implemented with Java EE and [Eclipse MicroProfile](https://microprofile.io/).

 The microservice has been kept as simple as possible, so that it can be used as a starting point for other microservices.
 It contains the following functionality: